The best of Scott Steiner

 Steiner hit the weight room twice as hard and bulked up his physique, embracing his new competitive style as a complete powerhouse.
 His newfound attitude aided him in capturing two United States Championships, two Television Championships and the WCW World Title before the company was acquired by WWE in 2001.

 At Survivor Series 2002, Steiner returned to WWE with SmackDown General Manager Stephanie McMahon and Raw General Manager Eric Bischoff fighting over his contract.
 Ultimately, Big Poppa Pump joined Raw and set his sights on World Heavyweight Champion Triple H. After unsuccessful bids for the title, Steiner joined former WCW colleague Stacy Keibler and formed a tag team with Test.
-Eventually an injury sidelined Steiner in 2004 and he did not return to WWE.
+An injury sidelined Steiner in 2004 and he did not return to WWE.

 Boasting an impressive resume of both tag team and singles success, Big Poppa Pump is one of the most memorable competitors and personalities in WWE history.
 His agility and strength were a dominant combination inside the squared circle and one thing was always certain, “Big Poppa Pump is your hook up.
 Holler, if you hear me.”